Wisdom Tooth Removal in San Diego

 Why do wisdom teeth hurt?

 The average mouth can only accommodate 28 teeth.
-This can cause some problems when an additional set of large molars try to push their way in.
+This can cause some problems when an additional set of molars try to push their way in.
 A common symptom of wisdom teeth is pain, as a wisdom tooth can push into the other molars and cause them to fall out of alignment.

 How are wisdom teeth removed?

 Wisdom teeth are removed by an oral surgeon, who has undergone many years of hands-on surgical training.
 Patients are typically put to sleep with general anesthesia and wake up when the procedure is over.
 While you are comfortably asleep, your surgeon will make small incisions in your gums to expose and remove the wisdom teeth.
 If a wisdom tooth is already erupted, it can simply be removed with forceps.
-Any incisions will be stitched closed and your recovery will begin.
+Any incisions will be stitched closed, and your recovery will begin.

 How long does it take to heal after having wisdom teeth removed?

 Many patients return to their normal routines within a week after having wisdom teeth extracted.
 This time may vary depending on the number of wisdom teeth that were removed and the complexity of the surgery.
 You will be provided with detailed post-operative instructions to ensure you have a smooth and speedy recovery.
+These instructions will help you prevent dry socket, which is a painful condition where the blood clot in the socket becomes dislodged.

 What happens if I get wisdom teeth with braces?